JUMP TO

 If you’re looking for a simple recipe for roasted vegetables, look no further.
 These oven roasted vegetables are delicious, nutritious and super easy to prepare.
 Perfect in salads, as a side dish or with delicious extras, roasting vegetables can’t get easier than this.
 Let’s roast!

 Everyone knows that vegetables are loaded with nutrients like vitamins, minerals, fiber or enzymes, right?
-Turns out that cooking them in the oven it’s one of the best ways to eat your daily veggies.
+Turns out that cooking them in the oven is one of the best ways to eat your daily veggies.
 Why?
 Simply because they turn out so delicious and are easy to integrate in other kinds of meals (more on this later).

-This recipe is perfect not only because you’ll learn how to roast veggies, but you’ll also learn how to transform this recipe based on your own needs.
+This recipe is great not only because you’ll learn how to roast veggies, but you’ll also learn how to transform this recipe based on your own needs.
 You’ll feel confident about roasting vegetables to taste exactly as you like them, and you’ll be able to do it with any kind of vegetables, based on your mood or nutritional needs.

 What vegetables are we roasting today?